 Adroll wrote a truly fantastic blog post about their marketing stack:

-To not reinvent the wheel here, look at Adroll’s post for guidance and consider the following when selecting your stack:
+To not reinvent the wheel, look at Adroll’s post for guidance and consider the following when selecting your stack:

 1. Be biased towards all-in-one

 There is a reason why the last decade has made the marketing automation system king.
 We can conduct the vast majority of our marketing activities all from one place.
-The value we get from this is not just convenience — the native connectivity means that a lead opening an email could trigger actions like displaying different content on the website the next time that lead visits.
+The value we get from this is not just convenience — the native connectivity means that a lead opening an email could trigger actions like displaying different content on the website the next time they visit.
 This works seamlessly because there is true native connectivity — everything was built to work together.

 2. Be wary of integrations

-I have been burned many times by applications offering “integrations” but those integrations end up limited and unreliable.
-Connecting software together is naturally a clunky exercise.
-For the record, there are plenty of 3rd party tools, like Zapier, that help bridge the integration gap.
+I have been burned many times by applications offering “integrations” because those integrations end up limited and unreliable.
+Connecting software together is naturally a cumbersome exercise.
+For the record, there are plenty of third party tools, like Zapier, that help bridge the integration gap.
 I’m not saying it isn’t possible, it just isn’t ideal.
 Whenever you can opt for all-in-one, you should go for it.

 3. Don’t be afraid to specialize

 Despite the warning about integrations above, there are some unique marketing tools that add a highly specialized capability to your marketing stack that other services might lack, including an all-in-one marketing automation system like Hubspot.
 If that’s the case, by all means, opt for the specialized service and see how it works.
-It’s potentially ok for a service to not seamlessly integrate with the rest of the stack, as long as it is delivering real value.
+It’s potentially acceptable for a service to not seamlessly integrate with the rest of the stack, as long as it is delivering real value.

 4. Constantly experiment

 Savvy marketing teams are constantly on the lookout for new tools to improve their stack.
-It’s good to have a Digital Experiments fund within the marketing budget to use for small $50 per month SaaS tools that might positively impact marketing performance.
+It’s good to have a Digital Experiment fund within the marketing budget to use for small $50 per month SaaS tools which might positively impact marketing performance.